 Tee Ball – the place where every aspiring baseball player make their start in the game.
 To make the best possible start in the game (also known as TBall), it’s important that you find the best bat for tee ball that you can.

 This is where myself and Baseball Bible come in to help!
-This buyers guide will give you all the information you need on Tee Ball, and what to look for when trying to find the best bat for your son or daughter.
+This buyers guide will give you all the information you need on Tee Ball, and what to look for when trying to find the right baseball bat for your son or daughter.

 What Is Tee Ball?

 Tee Ball is a light, fun introduction to the world of Baseball and Softball.